Interstate 280 (New Jersey): Route description

-I-280 begins at I-80 and US 46 in Parsippany–Troy Hills, Morris County, and heads southeast into wooded surroundings as a four-lane freeway.
+I-280 begins at the interchange with I-80 and US 46 in Parsippany–Troy Hills, Morris County, and heads southeast into wooded surroundings as a four-lane freeway.
 The road comes to its first interchange with New Road before crossing the Whippany River into East Hanover Township.
 The freeway runs near some fields before heading back into woods and entering Roseland, Essex County, at the crossing of the Passaic River.
-Shortly after the Passaic River, I-280 has a cloverleaf interchange with the Eisenhower Parkway (County Route 609 [CR 609]).
+Shortly after the Passaic River, I-280 has a cloverleaf interchange with Eisenhower Parkway (CR 609).
 At this point, the roadway widens to six lanes and runs near wooded suburban areas, passing over the Morristown and Erie Railway's Whippany Line before reaching CR 527 at another cloverleaf interchange.
-Past CR 527, I-280 makes a turn to the east before heading southeast into Livingston and intersecting CR 634.
-Following this exit, the road enters West Orange and passes through Second Watchung Mountain in a cut.
-Past the mountain, the road heads back into suburban areas and comes to the exit for CR 636, where the highway widens to eight lanes here and heads east to an interchange with CR 577.
-After CR 577, I-280 makes a sharp turn to the south and goes through First Watchung Mountain in another cut, resuming into suburbs again and heading south-southeast as it comes interchanges at CR 660 and CR 508 Spur.
+Past CR 527, I-280 makes a turn to the east before heading southeast into Livingston and interchanging with Laurel Avenue (CR 634).
+Following this exit, the road enters West Orange and passes through the Second Watchung Mountain in a cut.
+Past the mountain, the road heads back into suburban areas and comes to the exit for Pleasant Valley Way (CR 636), where the highway widens to eight lanes here and heads east to an interchange with Prospect Avenue (CR 577).
+After Prospect Avenue (CR 577), I-280 makes a sharp turn to the south and goes through the First Watchung Mountain in another cut, resuming into suburbs again and heading south-southeast as it intersects Mt.
+Pleasant Avenue (CR 660) and Northfield Avenue (CR 508 Spur).

 The terrain becomes urban soon after exit 10, when it enters Orange.
 Here, I-280 narrows back to six lanes and heads onto a depressed alignment with frequent overpasses, running a short distance to the south of NJ Transit's Morristown Line.
 Along this portion, the roadway has ramps to Essex Avenue, Day Street, and Center Street.
 Continuing into East Orange, the freeway passes under more streets as it runs next to the Morristown Line, passing south of Brick Church station and interchanging with Harrison and Clinton streets.
 Near East Orange station, I-280 comes to a full interchange with the Garden State Parkway, which also has access to CR 509 and Oraton Parkway.
 Following this junction, the highway widens to eight lanes before becoming 10 lanes at the border with Newark.